liufeng2317/ADFWI/tests/full_cases/README.md

   --compare-labels legacy,torch
 ```

+Current bv1.2 status: `TorchGradProcessor` is NPU-validated as an opt-in path
+for the saved Marmousi2 mask-only, smoothing, and illumination gates.
+Keep
+legacy as the default unless a run is explicitly comparing or benchmarking the
+torch-native gradient path.

 Python-side profiling can be enabled for a fixed preset when the target is FWI
 bookkeeping overhead rather than NPU operator timing: